wkt21/WKT12-IoT-Defense/README.md

 • Threat modeling

-This is blue‑team defensive security, not fear‑mongering — and it fits perfectly with your WKT12 brand.
+This is blue‑team defensive security, not fear‑mongering.

 ---

 # Why IoT Defense Matters